 From: October 1993 to April 1994

 Posted September 24th, 2013

-The main research focus is on the interdiscipliabry problems at the interface of control, computing and communications as well as on optimal feedback mechanisms in movement science.
+My Control and Networks (CAN) Lab.mainly focuses on interdisciplinary problems at the interface of control, computing and communications as well as on optimal feedback mechanisms in movement science.